 Which is just one…

-Imagine what you could do with all that extra money you spent on a whole life insurance policy that could have been spent or invested elsewhere.
-This is why the third reason why most financial advisors recommend Term vs. Whole Life.
+Imagine what you could do with all that extra money you spent on a whole life insurance policy that could have been paid or invested elsewhere.
+This is the third reason most financial advisors recommend Term vs. Whole Life.

 The only problem is…

-That by UNIVERSALLY recommending one type of life insurance vs. another type of life insurance inevitably forces an advisor to make ASSUMPTIONS about your situation and your GOALS.
+UNIVERSALLY recommending one type of life insurance vs. a different kind of life insurance inevitably forces an advisor to make ASSUMPTIONS about your situation and your GOALS.

-Who are looking to “achieve” more than just obtaining a death benefit for their family by purchasing a life insurance policy for themselves.
+Who wants to “achieve” more than just obtaining a death benefit for their family by purchasing a life insurance policy for themselves?